cheoljoo/problemSolving/leetcode/README.md

 - At first time I try to find sequentially.  but time exceeded.
 - [firstBadVersion.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/firstBadVersion.py) : passed

-# 15. Maximum Subarray : DP - easy but hard
+# 15. Maximum Subarray : DP - easy but hard (got help)
 - easy : DP dynamic programming  (나는 hard)
 - Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 - A subarray is a contiguous part of an array.